January Blog Traffic & Income Report

 Note: DON’T change your hosting if you’re in the middle of a busy period for your blog, like launching a new product, etc. There’s a plethora of things that could go wrong with switching hosts.
 That’s exactly why I decided to wait until my busy period (November-December) was over before switching over.

 While I technically didn’t take a holiday in January (I was away for the first week of February), the holiday was still on my mind and pushed me to finish projects that I had started before going on holiday.

-Taking holidays at least once a quarter is something that I’m definitely looking forward to doing more this year.
-Many entrepreneur and coaches teach that the best way to structure your year (if you’re in charge of your own hours) is to break the year into quarters (about 90 days or a little less), and do a week long holiday between them.
+Taking holidays at least once a quarter is something that I’m looking forward to doing more this year.
+Many entrepreneurs and coaches teach that the best way to structure your year (if you’re in charge of your own hours) is to break the year into quarters (about 90 days or a little less), and do a week-long holiday between them.

-Personally, I’ve also found the aspect of taking a week long holiday to be extremely important.
-As an online entrepreneur, it’s really hard to completely switch off from work, even when you’re on holiday.
-If you leave your hometown or your country, it’s much easier to get into peaceful state.
+Personally, I’ve also found the aspect of taking a week-long holiday to be extremely important.
+As an online entrepreneur, it’s tough to completely switch off from work, even when you’re on holiday.
+If you leave your hometown or your country, it’s much easier to get into a peaceful state.

 I took my laptop with me on holiday to Dubai just in case I got bored and wanted to do some work, but in the end, I didn’t do anything.
 I just rested and spent time with my mom, which was amazing.

 I love your content!
 I think that your posts are really helpful, not only practical but also to create a good mindset.
 I bought the Explosive Traffic with Tribes and I found it extremely helpful.
 I just began to implement some strategies.
 I want to attract more traffic to my Shopify store through the blog.
 Wish me luck! :).